 Myth 8: If you carry the BRCA gene, you will get breast cancer.

 Carrying the BRCA gene doesn't guarantee you will get breast cancer, but it can increase your risk.
 Women who test positive for the BRCA-1 or BRCA-2 gene have a 45-65% chance of developing breast cancer before the age of 70.
+Learn about the genetics of breast cancer.

 Myth 9: Only women get breast cancer.